frePPLe/frepple/doc/model-reference/attributes.rst

 exactly like any other field: editing, exporting, importing, sorting, filtering... are all possible.

+Note: All scenarios must have the same attribute definitions.
+Only the attributes defined in the production scenario are used.

 ================ ================= ===========================================================
 Field            Type              Description
 ================ ================= ===========================================================